Travel story video contest for students and teachers. Voting ends 8PM PDT on Thursday March 30th.

 To fully appreciate China’s diversity, complexity and nuances, it takes traveling there — journeying beyond standard tourist destinations, immersing yourself in the pulse of different regions, and engaging with locals, traditions and trends.

-Our third annual Youth Voices Contest theme is “DISCOVER YOUR CHINA” and contestants are invited to submit creative videos describing a China trip you’d like to take and why.
+Our third annual Youth Voices Contest theme is “DISCOVER YOUR CHINA” and contestants were invited to submit creative videos describing a China trip they’d like to take and why.

-Or, if you already have experience traveling to or living in China, share a memorable China travel story that might inspire more Americans to visit.
+Or, if they had already traveled to or lived in China, we invited them to share a memorable China travel story that might inspire more Americans to visit.

-Whether it’s spending time in highly developed Shanghai, delving in China’s vast interior, or going completely off the beaten path, we look forward to seeing videos that focus on "UNCOMMON China" and are funny, poignant, cool, clever, romantic, or perhaps worthy of an action movie or documentary.
+Whether it’s spending time in highly developed Shanghai, delving in China’s vast interior, or going completely off the beaten path, we looked forward to seeing videos focusing on "UNCOMMON China" and ones that were funny, poignant, cool, clever, romantic, or perhaps worthy of an action movie or documentary.

-But, most of all, winning entries will be the stories that are highly personal, original and engaging -- ones with unique perspectives and tell us something about YOU and your personal interests.
+In general, the common threads among our winning entries are always those stories that are highly personal, original and engaging -- ones with unique perspectives that told us something about the filmmaker(s) and their personal interests.

-For inspiration, see the 2016 contest video by Williams College alum Ralston Louie, fitting for our "Discover Your China" theme:
+For inspiration, we shared the2016 contest video by Williams College alum Ralston Louie, which was fitting for our "Discover Your China" theme: